 Number of citizens scientists involved

-What is this project about?
+What was this project about?

 Norway is the land of fjords, trolls and – electric cars.
 By actively promoting the purchase of electric cars, the Norwegian government is aiming at protecting the environment and not least improving air quality, especially in urban areas.
 Air quality is still a reason for concern in many European countries, including the Nordic countries.
 Not many people are aware of this fact, and this is where the Norwegian pilot of the ACTION project comes in.

-What is novel and innovative?
+What was novel and innovative?

 This pilot supported students in learning more not only on air quality, but also on technology and on the scientific method.
 The latter was achieved by engaging them in all the steps of scientific inquiry from research question definition, to data analysis and interpretation.